 Operational trade-offs

-The interactive flow below shows how documents move into the index and how queries travel through coordinator and shards before returning ranked results.
+The interactive flow below shows how documents move into the index and how queries travel through a coordinating node and shards before returning ranked results.

 Interactive view of how requests move through core Elasticsearch components.